-Morphine is pricked.
-Morphine addiction - signs and treatments for morphine addiction.
-Morphine - what is it
+Morphine is injected.
+Morphinism - signs and methods of treating morphine addiction.
+Morphine - what is it?

-The word "morphine" (or the obsolete name "morphine") is known to almost everyone.
+The word “morphine” (or the outdated name “morphine”) is known to almost everyone.
 But few people are familiar with the specifics of this substance and know about its properties.
-In the minds of most people, it is strongly associated with drugs.
-But is it really so?
+In the minds of most people, it is strongly associated with a drug.
+But is this really so?

-In medical terms, morphine is considered an opium alkaloid.
-Its content is found in the hypnotic poppy, moonseed, stephania.
+In medical terms, morphine is considered an alkaloid of opium.
+Its content was found in sleeping pill poppy, moonseed, and stephania.

-It is quite rare in varieties such as triclisia, croton, okotea.
-Getting morphine is not difficult.
-The substance is easily obtained from latex (dried juice), after finely chopping immature poppy pods.
-This alkaloid is found in opium in the form of sulfuric and lactic acids, as well as meconium salt.
+Quite rarely found in varieties such as triclisia, croton, ocotea.
+Obtaining morphine is not difficult.
+The substance can be easily obtained from latex (dried juice) by first finely chopping unripe poppy pods.
+This alkaloid is found in opium in the form of sulfuric and lactic acids, as well as meconic salt.
 Its concentration can reach 26%, but on average this figure does not exceed 12%.

 Origin of morphine

 Morphine was first obtained at the very beginning of the 19th century.
 The progenitor of the substance is considered to be the German chemist Friedrich Serturner, who discovered this drug in 1804.
-But the finest hour of morphine came much later - in 1857, when the first syringe was invented.
+But morphine's finest hour came much later - in 1857, when the first syringe was invented.

-The German scientist considered it a good sleeping pill, and therefore gave the name to the substance in honor of Greek god Morpheus.
-In addition, according to Serturner, this drug was a good substitute for opium, as a result of which it was successfully used to treat opiomania.
-The positive results have led to dangerous consequences use of the substance was not detected immediately.
+The German scientist considered it a good sleeping pill, so he named the substance in honor of greek god Morphea.
+In addition, according to Serturner, this drug was a good substitute for opium, as a result of which it was successfully used to treat opium addiction.
+Positive results led to the fact that dangerous consequences the use of the substance was not immediately discovered.

-No matter how paradoxical it may sound, but its creator also became a victim of morphine.
-However, Serturner only towards the end of his life realized what was the cause of his ailment.
+No matter how paradoxical it may sound, its creator also became a victim of morphine.
+However, Serturner only realized towards the end of his life what was causing his illness.
 It turned out that morphine is even more addictive than opium.
-Thus, in 1874, a new term arose - morphinism, meaning dependence on morphine.
-Moreover, psychological dependence occurs very quickly, physical - a little slower.
+So in 1874 a new term arose - morphinism, meaning dependence on morphine.
+Moreover, psychological dependence arises very quickly, physical dependence a little slower.

 Morphine - indications for use

 However, in the case of morphine, not everything is so simple.
 If it is not abused, then it does not show its negative properties.
 This drug is still used in modern medicine.
-It is a white crystal, which over time can become yellowish.
-The drug is produced in tablets, ampoules and syringe tubes.
+It appears as white crystals, which may become yellowish over time.
+The drug is available in tablets, ampoules and syringe tubes.
 Most often, the substance is used in the form of injections.
-Depending on the doctor's prescription, it can be administered intravenously, intramuscularly, subcutaneously.
+Depending on the doctor’s prescription, it can be administered intravenously, intramuscularly, or subcutaneously.

-• Severe physical pain, for example, with myocardial infarction, with injuries, malignant tumors.
+• Severe physical pain, for example, during myocardial infarction, injuries, malignant tumors.

 • With severe shortness of breath, cough, which are caused by heart failure.

-• Before preparation for operations or in the postoperative period.
+• Before preparing for operations or in the postoperative period.

-• With insomnia, especially if it is caused by severe pain.
+• For insomnia, especially if it is caused by severe pain.

-• In X-ray examinations of the intestine to detect tumors or ulcers.
+• For X-ray examinations of the intestines to detect tumors or ulcers.

 Morphine acts directly on the nervous system, thereby reducing pain.
-A physically healthy person, without diseases of the lungs and heart, can easily endure drug withdrawal.
-However, in such cases, sometimes there are Negative consequences: epileptic seizures, convulsions, suicide.
-Side effects of the substance can manifest themselves in the form of dizziness and increased intracranial pressure, bronchospasm and tachycardia, vomiting and nausea.
-Morphine should be given especially carefully to children under 2 years of age.
-Since they are more sensitive, the effects of the drug sometimes cause unpredictable reactions.
+A physically healthy person, without lung or heart disease, can easily tolerate drug withdrawal.
+However, even in such cases, sometimes Negative consequences: epileptic seizures, convulsions, suicide.
+Side effects of the substance can manifest themselves in the form of dizziness and increased intracranial pressure, bronchospasms and tachycardia, vomiting and nausea.
+Morphine should be prescribed especially carefully to children under 2 years of age.
+Since they are more sensitive, the effects of the drug sometimes cause unpredictable reactions

-As is often the case, the drug attracted the attention of drug addicts, because it improves mood, causes mild euphoria, and begins to act within 10 minutes.
+As often happens, the medicinal drug has attracted the attention of drug addicts, because it improves mood, causes mild euphoria, and begins to act within 10 minutes.
 Moreover, this state can last up to 8 hours.

-• Watery eyes with a reddish tinge and constricted pupils.
+• Watery eyes with a reddish tint and constricted pupils.

-• Scars (and if hygiene is not observed, abscesses) on the skin at the injection site.
+• Scars (and if hygiene is not observed, ulcers) on the skin at the injection site.

 • Relaxation, apathy, lethargy and drowsiness.